top of page

 The setting:

-German pilot and influencer Michael Kros, also known as Hirnklempner, recently conducted a successful test of SafeSky, our in-flight information service designed to provide real-time situational awareness.
+German pilot and influencer Michael Kros, also known as Hirnklempner, recently conducted a successful test of SafeSky, our traffic awareness service.
 He was inspired by Thomas Borchert’s (Editor in Chief Fliegermagazin) assessment and SafeSky’s nomination of “2023 Innovation of the Year”.

 On a chilly Saturday morning in January, Michael took SafeSky to the test during his flight from Münster-Telgte (EDLT) to Oerlinghausen (EDLO).